 If the matter cannot be resolved with a complaint to the police then you will have the option of taking proceedings in the High Court for a judicial review of the decision.
 This is not cheap.
 You may need to be able to set aside at least £30,000 for such proceedings to cover your legal costs and the other side’s costs in case you lose the case.
 This is a further reason for you to take legal advice prior to making a complaint to try to reach the right decision early on.
 If your solicitors were negligent they or their solicitors may need to cover this cost.

-Contact Dennis Clarke to discuss your needs and agree a fee structure to deal with this.
+Contact Daniel Bonich to discuss your needs and agree a fee structure to deal with this.